メインコンテンツまでスキップ

 Timeout

-• Creation Timeout: The creation timeout starts when the local watchdog launches your dedicated server, and marks its state as Creating.
+• Creation Timeout: The creation timeout starts when the local watchdog launches your dedicated server, and marks its state as "Creating."
 This timeout gives a configurable time limit for your dedicated server to initialize, so that if your dedicated server fails to do so, AMS will remove the server, and replace it with a new one.

-• The creation timeout is applicable only when the dedicated server is in the Creating state.
-Once the dedicated server notifies the watchdog that it is ready to host a game session, it will enter the Ready state.
+• The creation timeout is applicable only when the dedicated server is in the "Creating" state.
+Once the dedicated server notifies the watchdog that it is ready to host a game session, it will enter the "Ready" state.

-• Session Timeout: The session timeout starts when the dedicated server is claimed by a game session and enters the In Session state.
+• Session Timeout: The session timeout starts when the dedicated server is claimed by a game session and enters the "In Session" state.
 It gives a time limit for your dedicated server to serve a game session, so that watchdog can remove stale servers that fail to exit themselves normally, once a game session has finished.

 • Unresponsive Timeout: The unresponsive timeout refreshes when a server finishes its last health check with AMS.
 It gives a time limit for your dedicated server to recover after an event which disrupts its heartbeats to the watchdog.
 If the timeout is exceeded, AMS will remove the server and replace it with a new one.

-Port Configuration: add the ports that you want the dedicated servers listen to.
+Add the ports that you want the dedicated servers listen to.
 The actual port values for the ports you create will be generated at runtime.
 A default port is also automatically created for the fleet, which cannot be edited or deleted.

-Command Line: in the command line box, add your dedicated server command line arguments and ensure that you specify any additional parameters required for your dedicated server to run in the desired configuration.
+In the command line box, add your dedicated server command line arguments and ensure that you specify any additional parameters required for your dedicated server to run in the desired configuration.
 To learn how to construct your command, see Construct your dedicated server command line.

 7. Click Next to go to the DS Host section.